-The Wheat Quality Laboratory of Small Grain Institute performs several analyses on wheat grain and/or flour.
+The Wheat Quality Laboratory of ARC-Small Grain performs several analyses on wheat grain and/or flour.

 Table 1.
 Complete list of analyses performed, including prices

 Test weight, also known as hectolitre mass, is a measure of the volume of grain per unit.
 It is usually expressed as kilograms per hectoliter and is a good indication of grain-soundness.
 Millers usually use test weight as an indication of expected flour yield.
 To perform this analysis, 1kg clean seed is required.

 This analysis is performed to determine whether wheat kernels are red or white.
 In South Africa only red wheat breeding lines are allowed to be submitted for bread wheat cultivar classification.
 A hundred kernels are required for this analysis.

 A mixogram is obtained from a Mixograph after water and flour has been mixed for e.g. six minutes.The mixogram will reach a peak (peak time), which is of great importance to bakers.
 The amount of flour and water required is dependant on the protein and moisture content of the specific flour sample.
 Mixograph models available uses more or less 10g or 35g of white flour.

 A farinogram is obtained from a Farinograph and it gives us information on the flour's water absorbing capacity, the dough's stability and development time.
 Water absorption is an important characteristic for bakers.
 To perform this analysis, 600g of white flour is required.

 The Mixolab supplies us with information regarding protein, starch and enzyme in one single analyses.